bobs83/myflix-client/README.md

 - **Build Tool**: Parcel
 - **Version Control**: Git

-## Optional Features

-- Views for actors, genres, and directors with additional information.
-- Extended movie details in the Single Movie View.
-- Sorting functionality and additional lists in the Main View.

 ## Design and User Experience

 - The app is responsive, ensuring a consistent user experience across all devices.

 ## Development and Contribution

 - This project emphasizes clean code practices and a thoughtful user experience design.
 - Contributions and feedback are welcome, following the provided contribution guidelines.

 ---